-At the Old Westbury campus medical library, students may borrow a laptop computer for a three-hour period of time.
-In addition, Wisser Library, the main library of New York Institute of Technology's Old Westbury campus, provides access to thousands of non-medical books, research literature, and other general facilities.
+At the Long Island (Old Westbury) campus medical library, students may borrow a laptop computer for limited time frames.
+Wisser Library, the main library of New York Institute of Technology's Long Island campus, provides access to thousands of nonmedical books, research literature, and other general facilities.

-All College of Osteopathic Medicine buildings are wired for Wi-Fi wireless network access.
+All College of Osteopathic Medicine buildings are wired for wireless network access.